Accessibility & WCAG Compliance — Industry Regulations

 Key Points for Audit Logging Architecture

-- Audit logs answer who did what, to which resource, when, and from where — every entry must include actor, action, target, timestamp, and source IP
+- Audit logs answer who did what, to which resource, when, and from where.
+Every entry must include actor, action, target, timestamp, and source IP

 - Immutability is non-negotiable: audit logs must be append-only and tamper-evident to satisfy regulatory requirements

-- Separate audit logs from operational logs — they serve different audiences (auditors vs. engineers) and have different retention requirements
+- Separate audit logs from operational logs.
+They serve different audiences (auditors vs. engineers) and have different retention requirements

 - Structured logging with consistent schemas enables efficient querying across millions of events